dart-ogurets/Ogurets/README.md

 NOTE: You cannot include anything in the constructor that it does not know about.

+### parallel runs

+If you are doing API testing, you can tell Ogurets to run using parallel features, and it is considerably faster. for your OguretsOpts object, add `.parallel()`.
+If you are using IntelliJ IDEA, then use an environment variable `CUCUMBER_PARALLEL=true`.
+This option does work in IDEA, but the reporting is pretty terrible and will take a while to get sorted.

 ### ogurets hooks

 Hooks work largely like you would expect them to.
 You can: